What is Customs Clearance?

 How do I check to ensure that my export or import is acceptable to customs?

-There are certain commodities which cannot be legally imported into the EU by unauthorised persons, such as firearms and explosives for example.
+There are certain commodities which cannot be legally imported into the UK by unauthorised persons, such as firearms and explosives for example.

 There is generally no problem with regular everyday items however some items which may seem normal to you on a daily basis may have very strict